adaniel105/mnist-conv/README.md

-classification of the MNIST dataset on kaggle using a convolutional neural network (pytorch & handwritten).
+classification of the MNIST dataset using a convolutional neural network written in Pytorch.
 Achieves 95% accuracy on test set.